joergelp/IO2_Documentation/MOOC1/README.md

 Block one will consist of the following sections:

-- JuezLTI Features
-- Access to JuezLTI from my LMS (Moodle, Sakai, Canvas)
+- Introduction to JuezLTI
+- Getting credentials for JuezLTI
+- Using JuezLTI in Moodle / Canvas / Sakai
+- Teacher View
+  - Creating an exercise
+  - Importing exercises
+- Student View
+  - Programming exercises
-- Pre-defined exercises and training itineraries
+  - SQL exercises
-- Import and export of exercises
+  - XML exercises
-- Student monitoring
+- Reviewing results
-- Definition of new problems and itineraries
+- Backup and restore
-- Didactic methodologies with JuezLTI

 ## Choice of language
 - [English](README.md)